A deliciously zingy, creamy topping for crepes or pancakes this February.

 Black Forest Cakes, küchen, more chocolate cakes, redcurrant meringue pies and macarons were just some of the treats that would make anyone go off their sweet trolley.
 I think I put on three kilos during the week!
 So, switching to ice cream seemed a lighter idea: wouah!
 Teasingly steeped in Kirsch liqueur, it made an ideal excuse for an afternoon nap by the snoring river.

-Back home, the Black Forest provided inspiration for a gluten free dessert back home: ideal for using up egg yolks and for serving with your chocolate macarons.
+Back home, the Schwartzwald German trip provided inspiration for these gluten free Black Forest No Bake Cream Desserts back home: ideal for using up egg yolks and for serving with your chocolate macarons.
 What’s more, it’s holiday style: quick, easy, tasty and no bake!

 Serves 8 (mini pots) or 4 (in wine glasses)